Vehicle storm damage claims: FAQs

 How can I protect my boat from a hurricane?

-Decide now where you'll keep your boat during a hurricane and how you'll get it there.
-Before a hurricane watch is posted, remove your boat from the water, if possible.
 If you can't get your boat out of the water, moor it away from other boats and make sure you have everything you need to secure it, including extra lines, chafe protection, fenders, anchors, port plugs, duct tape and extra batteries.
 Take portable personal effects such as fishing gear and portable electronic equipment out of your boat and secure it indoors.
 If you own a sailboat, do your best to secure the mainsail and jib.

 Take photos of your boat after it is secured.
-The photos will make it easier to show your claims representative what property was damaged and, if your boat is lost during a storm, the photos may help your claims representative locate it.
+The photos will make it easier to show your claims representative what property was damaged.
+And if your boat is lost during a storm, the photos may help your claims representative locate it.

 Is it safe to stack my boat inside a storage facility?